Review: SPIN by Robert Charles Wilson

 those Big Ideas don’t come at the expense of rich character development as

 is so often the case with books of this sort.
+Wilson

 has a real knack for creating characters one can empathize with and can

 really grow to care about.
-The famil
+The family

-relationship depicted here, between the
+relationship depicted here, between the narrator,

 Tyler Dupree, and his childhood friends Jason (the genius) and Diane (his